lukassobotik/lukassobotik/README.md

 I have created various Android apps and websites since then.
 Although I have several unfinished projects, I have completed two significant projects in [**2022**](https://lukassobotik.dev/projects?year=2022).
 I finished two small projects, started one more significant project, and completed three larger projects in [**2023**](https://lukassobotik.dev/projects?year=2023).
-So far in [**2024**](https://lukassobotik.dev/projects?year=2024), I primarily maintained my older projects from previous years and completed one significant project.
+So far in [**2024**](https://lukassobotik.dev/projects?year=2024), I mainly focused on maintaining my older projects from previous years and also finished one significant project.

 Also, I'm open to any criticism and recommendations.
 So please [**let me know**](#contact-me) if you have any!